adixon/ca.civicrm.contributextra/README.md

 Auto-memberships

 Memberships tied to recurring contributions have issues.
 Even non-recurring memberships are a bit unfriendly to manage.
-Most of the time, you would expect a contribution of type 'Membership Contribution' to auto-renew a membership, but it doesn't.
+You would expect a contribution of type 'Membership Contribution' to auto-renew a membership, but it doesn't.

 This extension allows you to map financial types to membership types.
 Every time a completed contribution of that type gets added to a contact, this extension will auto-renew the membership (or create a new one if it doesn't exist).